tytydraco/yessleep/out/The_last_party_at_the_Death_Rattle.md

 “I’m not fuckin’ opening it,” I said.

 “Yeah,” Theo said.
 “This is a fuckin’ serial killer dungeon.
-Let’s get out of here.
+Let’s get out of here.”

 “I’ll open it,” Sam said.
 “I’m not scared.”